Occupation Report ยท Engineering

 Your personalised plan

-Materials Scientists score 44/100 on average — but your score depends on seniority, location, and skills.
+Materials Scientists score 44/100 on average — but yours depends on your seniority, your employer's AI rollout, and how much Computational Materials Modelling the job actually involves.

 Not a Materials Scientist?
 Check your own score.